 Today, Alaska is experiencing increased tourism and continued development.
-A well equipped, avid recreation-oriented population accompanies this growing economy.
+A well equipped, avid, recreation-oriented population accompanies this growing economy.
 Many sport fisheries have become crowded, new fisheries have developed in recently accessible locations, and pressure from a large mobile population is spilling ever farther afield.
 Native land allotments, legislated land conveyance quotas, federal treaties, allocation of fisheries resources, and other challenges to public access have complicated the management and expansion of sport fishing opportunities.
 Also, conflicts are now developing over how best to manage public lands to meet the needs of all recreational users.
 The state and private corporations have made substantial commitments to hatchery propagation in support of both sport and commercial fisheries in an attempt to provide more consistent harvest opportunity.
-Stocking serves to divert angling pressure away from fragile stocks and maintain angling opportunities.
-Consequently, stocking has become a vital component of the statewide sport fish program.

-The Alaska Sport Fish Harvest Survey shows that anglers fished approximately 1.8 million angler days, caught approximately 4.8 million fish (including clams and smelt), and harvested just over 2.4 million fish in 2022.
-Stocking serves to divert angling pressure away from fragile stocks and maintain angling opportunities.
+The Alaska Sport Fish Harvest Survey shows that anglers fished approximately 1.8 million angler days, caught approximately 4.9 million fish (including clams and smelt), and harvested just over 2.5 million fish in 2023.1 Stocking serves to divert angling pressure away from fragile stocks and maintain angling opportunities.
 Consequently, stocking has become a vital component of the statewide sport fish program.

 Funding for sport fish stocking projects detailed in this plan comes primarily from two sources.
 The first is the Sport Fish Account of the state Fish and Game fund, which includes revenues from sales of sport fishing licenses.
-The second, and larger funding component for this program, is comprised of federal funds.
+The second and larger funding component for this program is comprised of federal funds.
 The Federal Aid in Sport Fisheries Restoration program, through the Dingell Johnson (D-J) Fund and the Wallop-Breaux Amendment (W-B), provides money from federal taxes on specific sporting goods, marine motor fuels, etc. Private non-profit organizations in Kodiak, Cook Inlet, Prince William Sound and Southeast Alaska also provide some support through cooperative agreements with the State of Alaska or the United States Forest Service.